bdragon300/go-asyncapi/README.md

 ## Supported protocols

+`go-asyncapi` is able to generate the abstract code for any protocol, but for these protocols it also adds the supporting code:

 |                                                                                                                                         | Protocol       | Library                                                                            |
 |-----------------------------------------------------------------------------------------------------------------------------------------|----------------|------------------------------------------------------------------------------------|
 | <img alt="AMQP" src="https://bdragon300.github.io/go-asyncapi/images/amqp.svg" style="height: 1.5em; vertical-align: middle">           | AMQP           | [github.com/rabbitmq/amqp091-go](https://github.com/rabbitmq/amqp091-go)           |